busyapi/mempass/README.md

 Basically, the longer your password is and the wider your characters pool is, the higher the entropy is.

-It's generally considered an entrepy above 120 bits provide a very strong generation strengh.
+It's generally considered that an entropy above 120 bits provide a very strong generation strength.

 ## TODO